semgrep/semgrep/README.md

 3. Go to your app's root directory and run `semgrep ci`.
 This will scan your project to check for vulnerabilities in your source code and its dependencies.

 4. Try writing your own query interactively with `-e`.
-E.g., a check for Python == where the left and right hand sides are the same (potentially a bug):
+For example, a check for Python == where the left and right hand sides are the same (potentially a bug):
 `$ semgrep -e '$X == $X' --lang=py path/to/src`

 ### Semgrep Ecosystem